SoK: On the Survivability of Backdoor Attacks on Unconstrained Face Recognition Systems: Results

-We still test a case where a \acl{fqa} module is added before antispoofing to act as an additional layer of protection against presentation attacks.
-We find that our \aclp{ba} are ICAO-compliant, running a preliminary test with an off-the-shelf FIQA model~\cite{Boutros_2023_CVPR} (\acl{auc} for $\mathrm{ERC@FMR}=1e^{-3}<0.02$).
-We thus show that even \acl{fqa} can be brittle \acl{ba} with either patch or diffuse triggers (see Tab.~\ref{tab:ofiq_test}).
+Nonetheless, we test a use case where a \ac{fqa} module is added before antispoofing to act as an additional layer of protection against presentation attacks.
+Most \aclp{ba} in this paper appear ICAO-compliant when running a preliminary test with an off-the-shelf FIQA model~\cite{Boutros_2023_CVPR} (\acl{auc} for $\mathrm{ERC@FMR}=1e^{-3}<0.02$).
+As such, even \ac{fqa} can be brittle against \aclp{ba} based on either patch or diffuse triggers (see Tab.~\ref{tab:ofiq_test}).